Learn About LIHEAP in South Dakota

 To learn more about weatherization tasks completed through the LIHEAP program, read through our comprehensive guide.

-What are the South Dakota LIHEAP eligibility guidelines?
+What are the South Dakota LIHEAP requirements?

 An applicant must prove he or she meets South Dakota LIHEAP guidelines before financial assistance is awarded through the program.
 The most important eligibility factor taken into consideration is the applicant’s household income.
 The applicant must meet low-income guidelines for program approval.
 These guidelines are set annually and are based on the Federal Poverty Level (FPL), which is determined by the government.
 The household’s gross income is used to determine eligibility.
 This is the income earned by all adult members before deductions and taxes.